DevOps Lessons for Data Science

 Docker for Data Science

-Docker is an increasingly popular tool in the software development and data science world that allows for the easy capture and sharing of the environment around code.
-Docker is increasingly popular in data science contexts, so Chapter 6 is a basic introduction to what Docker is and how to use it.
+Docker is a software development tool that makes it easy to capture and share the environment around code.
+It is increasingly popular in data science contexts, so Chapter 6 is a basic introduction to what Docker is and how to use it.

 Labs in this part

-Each chapter in this part has a lab so you can get hands-on experience implementing DevOps best practices in your data science projects.
+Each chapter in this part of the book has a lab so you can get hands-on experience implementing DevOps best practices in your data science projects.

 You’ll create a website in the labs to explore the Palmer Penguins dataset, especially the relationship between penguin bill length and mass.
 Your website will include pages on exploratory data analysis and model building.
 This website will automatically build and deploy based on changes in a Git repo.